litmuschaos/litmus-docs/website/docs/user-guides/create-infrastructure.md

 - For cluster-wide access:

 <ol type="a">
-  <li>Select Download, and then copy and run the kubectl command shown on your screen to install the chaos infrastructure.</li>
+  <li>Select Download, and then copy and run the <code>kubectl</code> command shown on your screen to install the chaos infrastructure.</li>
 </ol>

 <img src={require('../assets/user-guides/infrastructure/create-infrastructure/step-5.png').default} />